legendisdaname/whatsapp-platform-frontend/README.md

 npm start
 ```

-The app will open at http://localhost:3000
+The app will open at the configured FRONTEND_URL or production URL

 ## 📁 Project Structure